-The processor enters a lockup state if a fault occurs when executing the NMI or HardFault handlers, or if the system generates a bus error when unstacking the PSR on an exception return using the MSP.
-When the processor is in lockup state it does not execute any instructions.
-The processor remains in lockup state until one of the following occurs:
+The processor enters Lockup state if a fault occurs when executing the NMI or HardFault handlers, or if the system generates a bus error when unstacking the PSR on an exception return using the MSP.
+When the processor is in Lockup state it does not execute any instructions.
+The processor remains in Lockup state until one of the following occurs:

-- it is reset - a debugger halts it
+- It is reset.

-NT - 4 -
+- A debugger halts it.

-• an NMI occurs and the current lockup is in the HardFault handler.
+- An NMI occurs and the current Lockup is in the HardFault handler.